-When the certificate is authenticated to a Lightweight Directory Access Protocol (LDAP) user registry, the distinguished name (DN) is mapped based on the filter specified when configuring LDAP.
-When the certificate is authenticated to a LocalOS user registry, the first attribute of the DN in the certificate (typically the common name) is mapped to the user ID in the registry.
+When the certificate is authenticated to a LocalOS user registry, is mapped to the user ID in the registry.
 The identity from client certificates is used only if no other layer of authentication is presented to the server.

 When you select Client Certificate Authentication, decide whether it is Required or Supported.
 When You select Required, only clients that are configured to authenticate to this server through SSL client certificates can invoke requests on the server.
 When you select Supported, this server accepts SSL client certificate authentication, however, other methods of authentication can occur (if configured) and anonymous requests are accepted.
 When you select Never, this server is not configured to accept client certificate authentication from any client.